lucascompython/music_sync/utils/README.md

 ## How does it work?

-Well it's simple, for each file, we write a header that contains the file size, file name size, file name, then we write the file content.
-The header is 4 bytes for the file size and 1 byte for the file name length, then the file name.
+Well it's simple, the file structure is as follows:

+- missing files size (2 bytes)
+- missing file name size (1 byte) - if missing files size is 0 then this is not present
+- missing file name (missing file name size bytes) - same as above
+- file size (4 bytes)
+- file name size (1 byte)
+- file name (file name size bytes)
+- file content (file size bytes)

+As you can see the names of the missing files (files that the client has that the server doesn't) are also stored in the binary file.
+This is done to notify to the client the files it needs to send to server and make at least one less request to the server.